JonathonFry/iamjonfry/content/posts/6-week-sabbatical/6-week-sabbatical.md

 ![Surgery 1](/static/surgery-1.jpg)|![Surgery 2](/static/surgery-2.jpg)|![Surgery 3](/static/surgery-3.jpg)

 Eldest kiddo has struggled with sleep apnoea for the last year, so had a long overdue operation to remove his tonsils.
 Really thankful I had the time away from work to focus on supporting him to get through it 💪
-_Surgery went well and kiddo is recovering nicely._
+**Surgery went well and kiddo is recovering nicely.**

-Also had lots of time where we couldn't venture far from home, which meant lots of sorting (kondo life) - I own far too many pens/notebooks - and time spent gardening in the sunshine.
+Also had lots of time where we couldn't venture far from home, which meant lots of sorting - _I own far too many pens/notebooks_ - and time spent gardening in the sunshine.

 ### Bonus - scratching the problem solving itch

 ![Happy desk](/static/happy-desk.jpg)

 I love building things.
 After a few weeks not writing code, I picked up an old project - happy desk.
-A place ot view awesome desk setups and find out what makes them good.
+A place to view awesome desk setups and find out what makes them good.

+I mostly use side projects as a way to learn new things, and I've been using this to learn the basics of [htmx](https://htmx.org/).
+I _really_ want to get comfortable building websites, but all my previous attempts have failed.
+In my experience the web is far too fractured/complicated to dip in and out of.